Darren Waller Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Matchup vs. Denver

-- In his five matchups against the Broncos, Waller's 67.8 receiving yards average is 8.3 more than his over/under for Sunday's game (59.5).
+- Waller's 67.8 receiving yards per game in his five career matchups against the Broncos are 8.3 more than his over/under for Sunday's game.

-- In five matchups, Waller has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Broncos.
+- Waller, in five matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

 - Note: Waller's stats vs. Broncos date back to 2016.

-- The 222.8 passing yards the Broncos yield per game makes them the NFL's fifth-ranked pass defense this season.
+- The 222.8 yards per game the Broncos are conceding through the air makes them the NFL's fifth-ranked pass defense.

-- With five passing TDs allowed this season, the Broncos defense is ranked second in the NFL.
+- The Broncos have allowed five touchdowns through the air (1.0 per game).
+They are second in the league in that category.

 Recent Performances

-- In last week's outing against the Bears, Waller was targeted eight times, picking up 45 yards on four receptions.
+- In last week's matchup with the Bears, Waller grabbed four passes for 45 yards while being targeted eight times.

-- Over his last three outings, Waller racked up 13 catches on 22 targets and averaged 49.7 receiving yards with one touchdown.
+- Over his last three outings, Waller's 13 receptions (on 22 targets) have led to 149 receiving yards (49.7 per game) and one touchdown.

 Waller's Las Vegas Teammates